pretrainedmachines/blink-detector/README.md

 ## How Does It Work?

 After the FLD model predicts the keypoint location.
-Eyebrow keypoints (refer to [mesh map](./mesh_map.jpg)) are used to calculate the distance between the upper and lower eyebrows.
+Eyebrow keypoints (refer to [mesh map](./mesh_map.jpg)) are used to calculate the distance between the left and right eyebrows.

 The distance is plotted on a line chart for easy visualization.
 Whenever the distance for both left and right eye falls below a threshold, a beep function is called.